-- 1. Connect the ECU to your laptop using a Link G4 ECU USB Cable.
+- Connect the ECU to your laptop using a Link G4 ECU USB Cable.
 If not supplied with the ECU, these can be purchased from a Link dealer.
 No other adapter or cabling is required.
 Connect the cable to the connector labelled USB. - 2.
-If this is the first time you have connected a G4 USB ECU to you laptop follow the driver installation instructions that appear.
+If this is the first time you have connected a G4 USB ECU to your laptop follow the driver installation instructions that appear.
 When prompted if you want to install drivers select 'Continue Anyway'. - 3.
 Start PCLink by double clicking on the PCLink icon on the windows desktop. - 4.
 Switch the key to the ON position.
-This will provide power to the ECU. - 5.
-In PCLink, under the 'Options' menu, select 'Connection'.
+This will provide power to the ECU. - In PCLink, under the 'Options' menu, select 'Connection'.
 The connection options dialogue will open.
 Select the correct COM Port number from the drop down list or select auto for automatic com port detection. - 6.
 PCLink offers both mouse and keyboard control.
-To establish a connection between the PC and ECU using the mouse, click the 'L' icon located near the top centre of the PCLink screen.
-Alternatively, using the keyboard, press and hold the Ctrl, Shift and L keys.
+To establish a connection between the PC and ECU press the F3 key.
 The same process can be used to disconnect.
-If a successful connection is established, PCLink will download settings from the ECU, otherwise you will be warned that an error has occurred. - 7.
-Make sure the connection shows "ONLINE" in the top right corner of PCLink.
-The logo should also be spinning in the top right corner. - 8.
-To permanently STORE any changes made to the ECU click on the 'S' icon near the top centre of the screen or press F4.
+If a successful connection is established, PCLink will download settings from the ECU, otherwise you will be warned that an error has occurred.

+- 7. Make sure the connection shows "ONLINE" in the top right corner of PCLink.
+8. To permanently STORE any changes made to the ECU press F4.
 If this is not done before turning the ECUs power off all changes made will be lost.

-6 Pre-Start Configuration
+5 Pre-Start Configuration